 Namanula Hill Rabaul

-Traditionally, nurses are known by nicknames, which stem mostly from surnames as you can see from the above: Bowie, Maisie, Mac, Whytie etc..
-There are of course exceptions.
-Jean McLellan, Administration nurse from Namanula Hospital, was very small of stature and was named accordingly, Liklik — Pidgin for little!
-Pidgin English (as it was known) could not be stamped out when authorities in New Guinea attempted to do so.
-Instead, as Pidgin, it has become an established language retaining its mix of English and German words and is now the lingua franca of New Guinea — a necessity in a country where 700 dialects are spoken!
+Traditionally, nurses are known by nicknames derived from their surnames as seen from the above: Bowie, Maisie, Mac, Whytie, Andy.
+And if a nickname can't be established the surname is more often used in favour of a Christian name as Oldroyd for Joyce Oldroyd-Harris.
+There are fundamental exceptions; Jean McLellan, Administration nurse from Namanula Hospital, was very small of stature and was named accordingly, LikLik — Pidgin for little!
+Pidgin English (as it was known) could not be stamped out when Australian authorities in New Guinea attempted to do so.
+Instead, as Pidgin, it has become an established language retaining its mix of English and German words and is now the lingua franca of New Guinea — a necessity in a country where hundreds of dialects are spoken!

 Map of the Territory of New Guinea